compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 They wanted the database on CDs they were mailing to customers.
 Richard enthusiastically accepted the offer and midway realized the solution he had in mind would not work.
 These types of challenges helped SQLite grow into a robust product.
+At one point they also requested to be able to handle binary data, the feature was incorporated in SQLite3.

-**200x - Symbian OS:** Symbian flew Richard to their office in London.
+**2005 - Symbian OS:** Symbian flew Richard to their office in London.
-Among many databases they evaluated, both OSS and closed-source, SQLite was chosen.
+Among many databases they evaluated, both OSS and closed-source, SQLite was chosen among 10 dbs [10].
 Symbian was a great company but they had a problem.
 They wanted to ensure that the project lives on even if Richard is no longer around.
 They wanted to increase the bus factor by having a SQLite consorsium.